 from email.mime.text import MIMEText msg = MIMEText('hello world from Python...', 'plain', 'utf-8')

-Notice that when constructing MIMEText objects, the first parameter is the mail body, the second parameter is the subtype of MIME, and the input ‘plain’ represents the plain text.
-The final MIME type is ‘text/plain’.
+- Notice that when constructing MIMEText objects, the first parameter is the mail body, the second parameter is the subtype of MIME, and the input ‘plain’ represents the plain text.
+The last MIME type is ‘text/plain’.
 Finally, utf-8 coding charset must be used to ensure multilingual compatibility.

-Then you can send above email message use SMTP protocol like below.
+- Then you can send the above email message using SMTP protocol like below.

 # input sender email address and password: from_addr = input('From: ') password = input('Password: ') # input receiver email address. to_addr = input('To: ') # input smtp server ip address: smtp_server = input('SMTP server: ') # import smtplib module import smtplib # create smtp server object, the default smtp protocol port number is 25. server = smtplib.SMTP(smtp_server, 25) # set debug level to 1 to print out all interact data between this program and SMTP servers server.set_debuglevel(1) # login smtp server with the provided sender email and password. server.login(from_addr, password) # send email to smtp server and quit.
 The to_addr is a list of email address then can send one email to multiple receiver. server.sendmail(from_addr, [to_addr], msg.as_string()) server.quit()

 3.2 Send SMTP Email With Complete Information In Python.

 - If you look at the above email that you receive in your mailbox, you will find that the email does not have the topic, the recipient field’s name is not displayed as a friendly name such as Trump<[email protected]>, and obviously received mail was not displayed in the recipient list.

 - All these are because the mail’s topics, how to display the sender, recipient and other information are not sent to MTA through SMTP protocol, but contained in the text sent to MTA.